Early Total Cervix Occlusion (ETCO)

 (LTCO)

-at critical state of the portio
+performed at critical state of the cervix (diagnosed sonographically):

-• cervix length < 30 mm
+• cervix length < 25 mm or

-• funneling of the isthmical part
+• funneling of the isthmical part or

 • prolapse of amniotic sac